Approaching the problem of scaling mathematically

 - Cross-partition operations are rare

-At 100M DAU: 10 requests/user/day = ~115k peak QPS.
-An endpoint with 20ms CPU work per request consumes 2,300 CPU-seconds per second at peak.
-100M new rows per day requires architectural consideration for retention policies, index strategies, and backfill infrastructure.
+At 100M DAU, the arithmetic asks more of the design.
+Ten requests per user per day works out to roughly 115k peak QPS.
+An endpoint doing 20ms of CPU work per request then consumes about 2,300 CPU-seconds per second at peak.
+And 100M new rows arriving each day pulls retention policies, index strategies, and backfill infrastructure forward into the design, rather than leaving them as things to handle later.

 Summary

-- Establish four metrics: QPS, data volume, concurrency, latency percentiles
+- Establish the four metrics: QPS, data volume, concurrency, and latency percentiles

-- Address code-level bottlenecks (N+1 queries, missing indexes, oversized payloads) before distributing
+- Address code-level bottlenecks (N+1 queries, missing indexes, oversized payloads) before reaching for distribution

-- Single servers and single databases have substantial capacity with proper optimization
+- Trust that single servers and single databases hold substantial capacity once they are reasonably tuned

-- Scale vertically until measured resource limits indicate distribution is required
+- Scale vertically until measured resource limits genuinely point toward distribution

 Interactive quiz